 Irrigation safety

 Water, and getting water to plants, is a vital part of agriculture.
-Unfortunately, when it comes to irrigation, hazards are part of the job and many of them can result in life altering injuries or death.
+Hazards are a part of the job when it comes to irrigation and many of them can result in life altering injuries or death.

 Discussing these topics can help workers stay safe while watering fields and crops.